 In case UE operates in a band where NS_03U applies and it receives additionalSpectrumEmission value of 3 then A-MPR values specified in Table 6.2.3.7-1 apply with an exception that DFT-s-OFDM Pi/2 BPSK A-MPR is 2 dB.

+When power class 2 UE receives network signalling NS_03, A-MPR values specified in Table 6.2.3.7-1 apply.